jinghuazhao/Mixed-Models/README.md

 The issues and their solutions are generic and have implications in assessing SNP-trait association including prediction and Mendelian randomisation analysis, given that increasing number of variants are identified with between-popuation fluctuations.
-These variants are often used to build polygenic risk scores for these purposes.
+These variants are often collectively used for these purposes via polygenic risk scores.